gadhagod/GadhaBot/README.md

 # GadhaBot
 The source code of GadhaBot, a discord bot with many miscellaneous functions.
 It sends an email to me everytime someone runs a command with what command they run and who ran it.
+It's hosted on the Raspberry Pi.

 # Bot commands
 https://github.com/gadhagod/GadhaBot/blob/master/commands.txt